 Prosecutors drop murder charges against U.S. Open tennis official

-The dismissal was granted following a request from prosecutors who said they were unable to proceed with the case against Lois Goodman.
+The dismissal was requested by prosecutors, who publicly gave little indication why they were dropping the case that they filed against Lois Goodman earlier this year.
 A Los Angeles County District Attorney's spokeswoman said in a terse statement only that "additional information" had come forward.

 "Based upon this information, we announced that we are unable to proceed with the case at this time.
 The court granted our request to dismiss the case without prejudice," spokeswoman Sandi Gibbons said.